Rijkswaterstaat/wm-ws-dl/README.md

 - Actual measurements
 - Predictive measurement
 - Historical measurements
+Please be aware that data is originaly collected and stored in different systems and therefor can have different code based end-points.
+Esspacialy historical and actual en predictive measurements.
 <br>
 As you know..<br>
 Web APIs serve as a means of communication between consumers and a provider.
 Both support XML-based data payloads,